 When and where can I buy Moto E 2nd Gen (Moto E 2015)

-Moto E 2nd Gen (Moto E 2015) was already released in US.
-If you live in US, you can order it now from Motorola online store.
+Moto E 2nd Gen (Moto E 2015) was already released in the US.
+If you live in the US, you can order it now from Motorola online store.
 The price (4G LTE) is $149.99.

 For other regions, the availability will vary from March to April.
 You may check with local Motorola distributor.
 The price may vary, but it should be around $150.